UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 For distances other than 'cor', the distance function defined will be ( 1 - (the correlation between samples)).
 Each qc plot also has options to adjust the plot height and width, as well as a download button for a pdf output located above each plot.
 For the Heatmap, you can also view an interactive session of the heatmap by selecting the 'Interactive' checkbox before submitting your heatmap request.
+Make sure that before selecting the interactive heatmap option that your dataset being used is ''Up+down'.
 Just like in the Main Plots, you can click and drag to create a selection.
-To selection a specific portion of the heatmap, make sure to highlight the middle of the heatmap gene box in order to fully select a specific gene.
+To select a specific portion of the heatmap, make sure to highlight the middle of the heatmap gene box in order to fully select a specific gene.
 This selection can be used later within the
-GO Term plots for specific queries on your selection!
+GO Term plots for specific queries on your selection.

 .. image:: debrowser_pics/interative_heatmap.png
 	:align: center